 Fortunately, every negative review had a response from Salomon itself with reassurance of improvement.

-Conclusions and why I’m sticking to the Speedcross over the Salomon Men’s XA Pro 3D GTX trail running shoes:
+Why I’m sticking to the Speedcross over the Salomon Men’s XA Pro 3D GTX:

 I had hoped this shoe would be my first commitment to trying out GTX shoes from a reliable company and I had been very close to buying them, but there are 2 factors that stopped me from it: